tom-hc-park/tech-challenge/data-engineering/netflix/readme.md

 List the actresses that have appeared in a movie with Woody Harrelson more than once.

 Output - Snowflake Views

+**Bonus** : Enhance the data by adding the cast members sex (Male / Female). [https://www.aminer.cn/gender/api](https://www.aminer.cn/gender/api) or any other source you want to use.

+Output – Python program and/or ETL process

 **Data (Netflix\_titles.csv)**